eason1218/2024_US_Elections/README.md

 -   `model` contains fitted models.
 -   `other` contains about literature, LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` will be completed soon.
+-   `scripts` contains the R scripts used to simulate, download, clean, test and model data.

 ## Statement on LLM usage